 Highlights and babylights are the most expensive and time-intensive way to transition to gray hair.
 However, highlights ensure a natural-looking blend that is highly customizable.
 Plus, you can rest assured that you’re in the good hands of a professional.

-To transition to gray hair with highlights, you don’t have to retouch your base color.
-Your stylist can color correct hair to match the gray that is growing in.
-Foil for highlights or babylights will gently blend all of the variations of tone in graying hair.
-Anywhere from three to five appointments will be necessary to fully complete the transition process.
+You don’t have to retouch your base color to transition to gray hair with highlights.
+Instead, your stylist can color correct hair to match the growing gray.
+Foil for highlights or babylights will gently blend all variations of tone in graying hair.
+Anywhere from three to five appointments will be necessary to complete the transition process fully.

-Blondes make an easier transition from grey hair to dyed, because it takes a lot longer for the gray to become noticeable.
+Blondes make it easier to transition from grey hair to dyed hair because it takes a lot longer for the gray to become noticeable.
 Using a sheer toner for a fully highlighted effect without the legwork.
-Brunettes, on the other hand, should make the switch once more of the salt and pepper look has come in.
+On the other hand, Brunettes should make the switch once more of the salt and pepper look has come in.